FAQs on Ecrylimer Eco Casting Compound

 Q: Is Ecrylimer food safe?

 A: Straight out of the mould it is not food safe as it is a porous material.
-To achieve a food safe level this would require a complete long lasting seal (like what is on ceramic dinnerware).
-Unfortunately, the product that could be food grade (not just food compliant like the resin manufacturers say are the same thing - it's not) to do it would be very high in VOCs and contain very dangerous chemicals which we are wanting to avoid.
+To achieve a high food safe level this would require a complete long lasting seal (like a glass glaze on ceramic dinnerware).

 Q. Does food safe wax make Ecrylimer or Jesmonite sealed and food safe?